Kenzass011/--Multi-Agent-AI-Workflow/README.md

 ### 1. Dual-Stage Routing & Security Gateway
 Instead of basic shortcut menus, this system uses a premium nested structure protected by ownership verification:
 * **Stage 1 (Launch Gate):** A dedicated launch trigger (`Multi-Agent AI Workflow`) that initializes the system.
-* **Security & Watermarking Layer:** Implements a native system notification layer (`by 😝𝕶𝖊𝖓𝖟𝖆𝖘𝖘 `) serving as an immutable cryptographic-like digital watermark to prevent unauthorized code redistribution.
+* **Security & Watermarking Layer:** Implements a native system notification layer (`by 😝𝕶𝖊𝖓𝖟𝖆𝖘𝖘`) serving as an immutable cryptographic-like digital watermark to prevent unauthorized code redistribution.
 * **Stage 2 (Operational Dashboard):** An elegant, minimalist UI that dynamically routes user intent to specialized modules.

 ### 2. High-Performance Session Keeper (The "Ping" Mechanism)